 Expense Ratio: 0.45%

 This high-yield bond fund ETF, which debuted in June, looks to top the ICE BofAML BB-B US High Yield Constrained Index.
-As an actively managed ETF, this Fidelity fund can manager credit and interest rate risk if market conditions dictate.
-Currently, FDHY’s holdings have an average duration of 3.5 years.
+As an actively managed ETF, this Fidelity fund can manage credit and interest rate risk if market conditions dictate.

 Fidelity Dividend ETF for Rising Rates (FDRR)